-With apologies to Robert Frost, conditions for stopping by woods on a snowy morning are generally ideal in late March and early April, with temperatures warm enough that you may find yourself hiking in a T-shirt and without gloves.
-You'll have to use a little ingenuity, however, if you'd like to enjoy the company of Rocky romping (legally) off-leash at your side, at least in the Lake Tahoe area.
-And in a dry year like this one, with the snowpack melting off fast, you may have to climb higher than in previous years to find your just rewards.
+With apologies to Robert Frost, conditions for stopping by woods on a snowy morning are ideal this month, with temperatures warm enough that you may not even need gloves.
+You'll have to use a little ingenuity, however, if you'd like to enjoy the company of Rocky romping (legally) off-leash at your side in the Lake Tahoe area.

-To smooth the way, purchase a Sno-Park permit ($5 per day, $25 per season) that allows you to park and play at 19 locations in the Sierra Nevada, most of them around Tahoe.
+The easiest (and by far the cheapest) way to go is to purchase a Sno-Park permit ($5 per day, $25 per season) that allows you to park and play at 19 locations in the Sierra Nevada, most of them around Tahoe.